Skip to content

 Fedify currently supports two key types:

-HTTP Signatures is a de facto standard for signing ActivityPub activities, and Object Integrity Proofs is a new standard for verifying the integrity of the objects in the fediverse.
-While HTTP Signatures is widely supported in the fediverse, it's limited to the RSA-PKCS#1-v1.5 algorithm, and unusable for forwarding from inbox and several other cases.
+HTTP Signatures and Linked Data Signatures are de facto standards for signing ActivityPub activities, and Object Integrity Proofs is a new standard for verifying the integrity of the objects in the fediverse.
+While HTTP Signatures and Linked Data Signatures are widely supported in the fediverse, it's limited to the RSA-PKCS#1-v1.5 algorithm.

-If your federated app needs to support both HTTP Signatures and Object Integrity Proofs, you need to generate both RSA-PKCS#1-v1.5 and Ed25519 key pairs for each actor, and store them in the database—and we recommend you to support both key types.
+If your federated app needs to support HTTP Signatures, Linked Data Signatures, and Object Integrity Proofs at the same time, you need to generate both RSA-PKCS#1-v1.5 and Ed25519 key pairs for each actor, and store them in the database—and we recommend you to support both key types.

 Here's an example of how to load key pairs from the database too: